Ruth Asawa: Public service and arts education activism

-Asawa had a passionate commitment to and was an ardent advocate for art education as a transformative and empowering experience, especially for children.
-In 1968, she was appointed to be a member of the San Francisco Arts Commission and began lobbying politicians and charitable foundations to support arts programs that would benefit young children and average San Franciscans.
-Asawa helped co-found the Alvarado Arts Workshop for school children in 1968.
-In the early 1970s, this became the model for the Art Commission's CETA/Neighborhood Arts Program using money from the federal funding program, the Comprehensive Employment and Training Act (CETA), which became a nationally replicated program employing artists of all disciplines to do public service work for the city.
+Asawa was an ardent advocate for art education as a transformative and empowering experience for all people, especially children.
+In 1968, she was appointed a member of the San Francisco Arts Commission and began lobbying politicians and foundations to support art programs for young children and other San Franciscans.
+In 1968, Asawa co-founded the Alvarado Arts Workshop for school children.
+Using federal funding from the Comprehensive Employment and Training Act (CETA) in the 1970s, the Alvardo Arts Workshop became a model for the Art Commissions' CETA/Neighborhood, a nationally replicated program that employs artists of all disciplines to do public service work.

-The Alvarado approach worked to integrate the arts and gardening, mirroring Asawa's own upbringing on a farm.
-Asawa believed in a hands-on experience for children, and followed the approach "learning by doing."
-Asawa believed in the benefit of children learning from professional artists, something she adopted from learning from practicing artists at Black Mountain College.
-Eighty-five percent of the program's budget went toward hiring professional artists and performers to instruct the students.
-This was followed up in 1982 by building a public arts high school, the San Francisco School of the Arts, which was renamed the Ruth Asawa San Francisco School of the Arts in her honor in 2010.
-Asawa would go on to serve on the California Arts Council, the National Endowment for the Arts in 1976, and from 1989 to 1997 she served as a trustee of the Fine Arts Museums of San Francisco.

-At the end of her life, Asawa recognized art education as central to the importance of her life's work.
+The Alvarado approach integrated the arts and gardening, which mirrored Asawa's upbringing on a farm.
+Asawa believed that children could benefit from learning from professional artists as she did at Black Mountain College.
+Because of this, eighty-five percent of the program's budget went toward hiring professional artists.
+In 2010, the San Francisco School of the Arts was renamed the Ruth Asawa San Francisco School of the Arts in her honor.
+Asawa served on the California Arts Council, the National Endowment for the Arts in 1976, and as a trustee of the Fine Arts Museums of San Francisco from 1989 to 1997.
+As a member of President Jimmy Carter's Commission on Mental Health, Asawa advised on the importance of art.
+At the end of her life, Asawa said art education was central to her life's work.

 Personal life

 In July 1949, Asawa married architect Albert Lanier, whom she met in 1947 at Black Mountain College.
+At the time of their marriage, interracial marriages were illegal in all but two states, California and Washington.
 The couple had six children: Xavier (born 1950), Aiko (born 1950), Hudson (born 1952), Adam (1956–2003), Addie (born 1958), and Paul (born 1959).
 Albert Lanier died in 2008.
-Asawa believed that "Children are like plants.
-If you feed them and water them generally they'll grow."
-At the time of their marriage, interracial marriages were illegal in all but two states, California and Washington.
-In 1960, the family moved to San Francisco's Noe Valley neighborhood, where she was active for many years in the community.
+In 1960, the family moved to San Francisco's Noe Valley neighborhood, where she was an active member of the community for many years.
+Asawa believed it was better to make a place good than to be a little bit here and a little bit there.

+Asawa often created art at home with her kids, reflecting her belief that life intertwines with art.
+It was important to Asawa that her family had dinner together.
+She and Albert shared that they always invited their children to their events, and if the events didn't allow children, then they wouldn't go.
+When interviewed about her family life, Asawa shared that it was important to her to teach her children hard work, because that is what her parents taught her.